 PennantPark Investment Corporation was organized as a Maryland corporation in January 2007.
 We are a closed-end, externally managed, non-diversified investment company that has elected to be treated as a BDC under the 1940 Act.
 PennantPark Investment's objective is to generate both current income and capital appreciation while seeking to preserve capital through debt and equity investments.
-We invest primarily in U.S. middle-market companies in the form of senior secured debt, mezzanine debt and, to a lesser extent, equity investments.
+We invest primarily in U.S. middle-market companies in the form of first lien secured debt, second lien secured debt and subordinated debt and, to a lesser extent, equity investments.
 On April 24, 2007, we closed our initial public offering and our common stock trades on the NASDAQ Global Select Market under the symbol "PNNT."
-Our 2025 Notes trade on the New York Stock Exchange, or the NYSE, under the symbol "PNTA."